opsdroid/opsdroid/scripts/update_example_config/README.md

 - first argument - path and file to be updated by the script.
 If this is not provided the default is the file located in [configuration/example_configuration.yaml](/opsdroid/configuration/example_configuration.yaml)
 - `-t` or `--token` - Your personal GitHub API token.
 If not used, GitHub will only accept 60 calls to its API from your IP address, instead of the 5000 calls allowed if authenticated.
 - `-a` or `--active-skills` -  A list of all the skills you wish to mark as active when the file gets updated.
+- `-c` or `--active-connectors` - A list of all the connectors that you wish to mark as active when the file gets updated.